rahulsingh860905/ProgressBar/README.md

 NOTE:

+	1. Build is aready done once..
+    2. For Demo folloe steps 7-8.
+	3. Components Directory - app/components
+	4. Examples Directory - app/examples
-	1. Build is aready done once.. one can acess app/index.html OR dist/index.html file in web browser to view the progress bar demo
+    5. one can also directly run app/index.html OR dist/index.html file in web browser to view the progress bar demo
-	2. Components Directory - app/components
-	3. Examples Directory - app/examples 	// For example files to be run pls run browser with allow-files	option like for Chrome run it with -allow-file-access-from-files
+    NOTE: For step 4 & 5 to be run pls run browser with allow-files	option like for Chrome run it with -allow-file-access-from-files
-	4. One can view the running examples with combined js file at http://plnkr.co/edit/jkVeYlFwYpK131YRlmL6 OR can just see the running demo at http://run.plnkr.co/plunks/jkVeYlFwYpK131YRlmL6/
+	6. Also one can just see the running demo at http://embed.plnkr.co/jkVeYlFwYpK131YRlmL6/